-- If you're menopausal, talk to your doctor about hormone therapies to help manage some unpleasant side effects of menopause.
-Synthetic versions of hormones can be administered to help your body get back into balance.
+If Menopausal: Talk to your doctor about hormone therapies to help manage any unpleasant side effects of menopause.
+Your doctor might prescribe synthetic versions of hormones to help your body get back into balance.

 The hormones-bad breath connection is another demonstration of how oral health affects your entire body – and vice versa.
 No matter your life stage, keep your medical and oral health care professionals informed of any hormone shifts.
 And set up a consistent oral hygiene routine.
 That way, you can make sure that you'll continue to have a healthy mouth and a great smile no matter what hormonal changes you undergo.